Have you set some solid debt limits on your household budget yet? If you haven’t, it’s high time you did.

 The pie is what the pie is.
 What you can control is what you think of as essential living expenses and what you consider as nice to have.

 Start with the highest interest rate debts fist, because they are costing you the most.

 For example, according to Finder, the average Australian credit card debt is $2,828.
 At an average interest rate of between 15–20 per cent that’s a guaranteed return of around $400 a year in saved interest… just by paying off your card.

 Once your credit card is paid off in full, you can focus efforts into paying off the next highest interest rate loan, for example a car loan.

 6. Minimise the interest you pay

 In a low interest rate environment, there are always opportunities to minimise the interest you pay.
 That money is always better off in your pocket than the bank’s.

 Compare the market for the best rate.
 Don’t be afraid to negotiate with your bank or switch to a better provider if the terms stack up.

 And look for product features that can help you save on interest, like mortgage-offset accounts or credit card balance transfers.

-As treasurer, if you can borrow within your means, control your spending and minimise bad debts and interest, you are managing debt effectively… certainly better than the mob in Canberra!
+As household treasurer, if you can set some debt limits you’ll be doing well.
+If you borrow within your means, control your spending and minimise bad debts and interest, you are managing debt effectively… certainly better than the mob in Canberra!